UN chief: Major UN achievement at 75 is no big power war

 UNITED NATIONS (AP) — Secretary-General Antonio Guterres says the biggest accomplishment of the United Nations as it approaches its 75th anniversary is the long period since World War II that the most important powers didn’t fight against each other and nuclear war was avoided.
 He says its biggest failing has been its inability to avoid the proliferation of medium and small conflicts.

-He said in an interview with The Associated Press ahead of Friday’s anniversary of the signing of the U.N.
+The U.N. chief said in an interview with The Associated Press ahead of Friday’s anniversary of the signing of the U.N.
 Charter in San Francisco in 1945 that even during the period of “mega-confrontation” between the former Soviet Union and the United States, and with all the problems in the world today, “we do not have a major confrontation among the big powers.”

 But Guterres said his biggest frustration as secretary-general is the enormous suffering of people caught in medium and small conflicts.
 He singled out Syria, Libya, Yemen and Afghanistan as examples of conflicts where peace is overdue.